Yoshita09/VersaAI/frontend/README.md

 ## Project overview

-The `client` folder contains the React + Vite front-end for VersaAI.
+The `frontend` folder contains the React + Vite front-end for VersaAI.
 It provides the public user interface, routing, and UI components used to access AI features such as content generation, image processing, and productivity tools.

 Key goals:
 - Provide a simple, responsive UI scaffold for AI tools